PhD student in Computer Science

 - Classifiers Unclassified

 - In this work, we develop a general approach for identifying classification rules (i.e., the network provider's "educated guesses") that map network traffic to applications.
-Specifically, we use an efficient binary search and carefully-generated network flows to minimize the number of testes needed to reverse engineer the rules.
 We also characterize the classification rules for HTTP(S) traffic implemented in today's carrier-grade middleboxes and identify examples of misclassification (traffic from application A being labeled mistakenly as application B).
-In summary, our analysis shows that different vendors use different matching rules, but all generally focus on a small number of fields inside HTTP/S traffic. used binary search and carefully-generated flows to eliminate the number of tests to run for reverse-engineering the rules.
+In summary, our analysis shows that different vendors use different matching rules, but all generally focus on a small number of fields inside HTTP/S traffic.

 Fangfan Li, Abbas Razaghpanah, Arash Molavi Kakhki, Arian Akhavan Niaki, David Choffnes, Phillipa Gill, Alan Mislove.
 In Proceedings of the 17th ACM Internet Measurement Conference (IMC'17), London, UK, November 2017.